Family history

 To access your family history records, complete the family history request form and email it to ahrs@dlgsc.wa.gov.au, along with a copy of your identification.

-If you are intending to release your family history records to a third party, you will also need to complete the Family History Consent Form:
+If you are intending to release your family history records to someone other than yourself, you will also need to complete the Family History Consent Form:

 If you would like help completing these request forms, please call the AHWA team on 1800 161 301 or email ahrs@dlgsc.wa.gov.au